UPES M.Tech Admissions 2026

 This Story also Contains

-GATE Engineering Sciences Syllabus 2026: Subject & Topic Wise Weightage IIT Guwahati will conduct the GATE exam for admission to MTech programmes at several prestigious universities.
-Students should also follow the GATE exam pattern along with the syllabus.
-Candidates will be able to refer to the GATE exam syllabus for all 30 papers online.
+IIT Guwahati will conduct the GATE exam for admission to MTech programmes at several prestigious universities.
+Students must also follow the GATE exam pattern along with the syllabus.

-IIT Guwahati will release the GATE XE syllabus on the official website.
-The syllabus of General Aptitude will consist of topics such as Verbal Aptitude, Quantitative Aptitude, Analytical Aptitude, and Spatial Aptitude.
-Below is the detailed GATE GA syllabus, as per previous year brochure.
+The syllabus of General Aptitude consists of topics such as Verbal Aptitude, Quantitative Aptitude, Analytical Aptitude, and Spatial Aptitude.
+Below is the detailed GATE GA syllabus, as per this year's brochure.

 |